Your final fifteen rhythmical exercises!

 To write your own exercises is the best way since it enables you to focus on your own specific weakness.
 Use the rhythms you struggle with to for maximum improvement.

 Once you can play an example, push the BPM!
 When you can’t push the BPM anymore, change the chords.

 Exercise 7, for example, is not difficult to understand, but to play it at a high BPM setting, sticking to the click and changing chords at the same time might be!

 In exercise 9, the change of the chord on beat 4 is tricky.

 Exercise 10 start on the 2nd 16th.
 Can you keep it up for a minute?
 At what BPM?
 For maximum effect, write down your BPM results.

 These are your final rhythmical exercises.
 When you can play these it’s time to start writing your own.

-When you completed these last fifteen exercises this must be your next goal, to write your own exercises.
+To be a great reader of rhythm, you must be a great writer.
+When you have completed these last fifteen exercises, this must be your next focus, to write your own rhythms.